 Base year for estimation

-This report forecasts revenue growth at global, regional & country levels and provides an analysis on the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global thermal energy storage market on the basis of type, technology, storage material, application, end-user, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis on the latest industry trends and opportunities in each of the sub-segments from 2016 to 2027.
+For the purpose of this study, Grand View Research has segmented the global thermal energy storage market report on the basis of product type, technology, storage material, application, end user, and region:

 Sensible Heat Storage

 Latent Heat Storage

 Technology Outlook (Revenue, USD Million, 2016 - 2027)

 Storage Material Outlook (Revenue, USD Million, 2016 - 2027)

 Application Outlook (Revenue, USD Million, 2016 - 2027)